entrity/stackedit-computer-vision/papers-read/Detail/Visual Relationship Detection with Language Priors.md

 ## Loss

-A rank loss combines the language module and the appearance module, comparing looks at the prediction and the 2nd-ranked prediction.
+A rank loss combines the language module and the appearance module, comparing the target triplet and the highest-ranked non-target triplet.

+## TMI

 ## Related Work